sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- this model is born to provide faster support for individual services
-- less handovers
+- A second answer for why do this to ourselves?
 - developers have "skin in the game"
+- Build more resilient systems
+- Reduce handovers

 ---